 A miracle is a term that we have created in our modern world to describe things that defy explanation on a rational, materialistic and naturalistic worldview.
 Miracles in the modern construct defy the laws of physics.
 Since the laws of physics seem to be immutable, we have determined that miracles do not happen.

-Hume’s constructs are artifices, though, designed to minimize the possibility that God exists.
+Hume’s constructs are artifices, though, designed to minimize the possibility that miracles and (ultimately God) exist.
 Hume and many of his contemporaries didn’t want God to exist.
 They fought for freedom from the concept of a God to whom man might owe allegiance, or at least respect.

 These constructs don’t change reality as it exists, though, and they have no capability of excluding God from the world He created – if indeed God exists.